CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 | `STRING` or `BLOB` | 1x - Offsets indicate start byte of each element|
 | `ARRAY` of `STRING`/`BLOB` | 2x - First buffer indicates start index of each array, second buffer indicates start byte of each string |

 Below are two examples of variable length arrays.
-The first is na array of integers, while the second shows the most involved case of an aray of string.
+The first is an array of integers, while the second shows the most involved case of an array of string.

 This example represents the following metadata: